 The General Operating Fund records the day-to-day operations of the Foundation.
-The Foundation also administers a congregational investment project and makes available an investment manager for the congregations.
+The Foundation also facilitates through Fiera Sceptre Funds Inc. a congregational investment project that makes an investment manager available for congregations.

 Gift Funds

 The Gift Funds record donor receipts and disburse the funds based on specific instructions within a twenty-four month period.